Welcome to Simply Joyful

 Our first “attempt” at homeschooling!
 (Long story!)

 We homeschool privately in California and use a variety of different teaching styles and curriculums.
 We've definitely tried a lot of different things.
 What works one year, doesn't always work the next year — or not necessarily from one kiddo to the next.
 But that is the beauty of homeschooling, I can customize whatever and whenever I want (yes, we've switched curriculum in the middle of the year before).
 And, yes, as I mentioned before our homeschool “experiment” worked!
-We graduated our oldest in 2020.
+We graduated our oldest in 2020 — and my second in 2022!

 This was the last year we officially had all five kids in our homeschool!
 Grant graduated this year and Caitlyn started kindergarten.